clicknium/clicknium-docs/doc/api/python/exceptions/uiapatternnotfounderror.md

 - extends: [WindowError](./doc/api/python/exceptions/windowerror.md)

-**UiaPatternNotFoundError is raised when a window UiElement with Uia technology can not be found.**
+**UiaPatternNotFoundError is raised when a window UiElement with UIA technology can not be found.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)